The Shannon-McMillan-Breiman theorem beyond amenable groups: Amenable equivalence relations

 An {\em inner automorphism} of the relation $\cR$ is a measurable mapping $\phi: Y \to Y$ which is almost surely bijective with measurable inverse and with its graph $\operatorname{gr}(\phi)$ being contained in $\cR$.
 The collection of all inner automorphisms gives rise to a group $\operatorname{Aut}(\cR)=[\cR]$, called the {\em full group} of $\cR$.
 A countable subset $\Phi_0 \in \operatorname{Aut}(\cR)$ is said to be {\em generating} (for $\cR$) if for $\tilde{\nu}$-almost all $(y,z) \in \cR$ there is some $\phi \in \Phi_0$ such that $z= \phi(y)$. $\Phi_0$ of course generates a {\em countable} subgroup of $\operatorname{Aut}(\cR)$, denoted $\Phi$.

-For measurable subsets $A, B \subseteq Y$ of positive measure, we say that $\psi$ is a {\em partial transformation} if $\psi: A \to B$ is measurable, essentially bijective with measurable inverse and again, $\operatorname{gr}(\psi) \subseteq \cR$.
 The space $Fin(Y)$ of finite subsets of a Borel space $Y$ is a Borel space in a natural way, using the obvious Borel structure on $\bigcup_{n\in \NN}Y^n/Sym(n)$.
 Measurable mappings of the form $\cF: Y \to Fin(Y)$ satisfying that for almost every $y$, the set $\cF(y)$ consists of finitely many points equivalent to $y$, are called {\em subset functions} of $\cR$.
 The possibility that $\cF(y)=\phi$ is the empty set is allowed.
 We consider two subset functions $\cT, \cS$ to be equal if the set $\{y \,|\, \cS(y) \neq \cT(y)\}$ has zero measure.
 We write $\cS\subset \cT$ if $\cS(y)\subset \cT(y)$ for $\nu$-almost every $y$.
 Subset functions can be composed with each other, inverted, and subtracted from each other.
 We refer to \cite{BN13a} and \cite{BN13b} for a full discussion, and recall here the following definitions.

 A finite non-empty set $D \subset \operatorname{Aut}(\cR)$ gives rise to the subset function $\cD(y)=\set{\phi(y)\,;\, \phi\in D}$.
 Given a subset function $\cT$ and a finite set $D \subset \operatorname{Aut}(\cR)$, $\cD\circ \cT$ is defined as above, and is given by